 Is using Urban VPN worth your time?
 Or does this qualify as a safe VPN?
 Let’s find out.

-Getting a VPN to hop around geo-restrictions and hiding your own identity feels rebellious.
-Just a click and you’re invisible–at least, that’s what a typical user thinks.
+Getting a VPN to circumvent geo-restrictions and hide your identity feels rebellious.
+With just a click, you’re invisible—at least, that’s what a typical user thinks.

 While the reality is far from this imaginative perfection, things particularly look bad for most free VPNs.
 Absurd security protocols, unbearably slow speeds, ugly user interface, and users’ privacy, which just isn’t there.

-For those interested, go through the dark side of free VPNs to check what to look out for in a VPN service provider and things that have gone wrong in the past, including with paid VPNs.
+For those interested, read about the dark side of free VPNs to learn what to look out for in a VPN service provider and what has gone wrong in the past, including with paid VPNs.

-However, this isn’t another general guideline for shopping VPNs; instead, we will put yet another free VPN under our scanners.
+However, this isn’t another general guideline for shopping VPNs; instead, we will examine yet another free VPN.

 Urban VPN: A Free, Unlimited VPN Service

 The heading ☝️ should raise the eyebrows of any informed VPN user.
-100% free is a myth, which is nothing less than a cruel joke when it comes to a few VPNs.
+100% free is a myth, which is nothing less than a cruel joke regarding a few VPNs.

 However, we will keep an open mind.